saylesss88/nix-book/src/nix/hardening_networking.md

 #### Mullvad-Browser

-Mullvad-Browser is free and open-source and was developed by the Tor Project in collaboration with Mullvad VPN.(Another Firefox Derivative)
+Mullvad-Browser is free and open-source and was developed by the Tor Project in collaboration with Mullvad VPN.(Another Firefox Derivative).
+It is also the top recommended browser from PrivacyGuides.

 It is the Tor Browser without the Tor Network, allowing you to use the privacy features Tor created along with a VPN if you so choose.